 What Results Can You Expect?

 Disc and nerve injuries can take a while to recover as the blood flow to these structures can be poor, meaning healing takes longer.
-Generally, an acute radiculopathy will feel much better in one to two weeks, with resolution by three months.
+Generally, acute radiculopathy will feel much better in one to two weeks, with a resolution by three months.
 Some cases will take longer, with slower improvements for up to six to twelve months.